indywip/Project/README.md

 This application aims to help students keep track of their classes for each day of the week by being able to list the classes they will have in each particular day.
 This application is for students who take many classes per week and helps them remember what classes they have each day.
-This project is of interest to me because as a student, I have difficulty remembering all the classes I need to attend per day and this application would ensure that I don't miss any of my classes.

 **User stories:**
 - As a user, I want to be able to add a class to my weekly schedule